-Audience Discovery is built only on the first-party, account-specific data that's already being sent to Monetate.
+Audience Discovery uses only on the first-party, account-specific data that's already being sent to Monetate.

-It looks only at product view facts, tied to an uploaded product catalog, to categorize shoppers.
-Pulling in technographic, demographic, and Web behavior statistics that are already being provided to Monetate allows Audience Discover to layer in additional analytics and context.
-As a result, it uses no more data than what's already typically sent and served by the platform.
+product_type attribute in the site's default product catalog to associate one or more product types with each product view recorded.
+It then groups sessions by similarities in their product type preferences to categorize customers.
+The technographic, demographic, and Web behavior statistics already being provided to Monetate then allows Audience Discovery to layer in additional analytics and context.
+As a result, it uses no more data than what's already typically sent to and served by the platform.

 Interpreting Product Types

 Audience Discovery considers the hierarchy splits of each product type when deciding whether sessions have product types in common.
 For example, if customer A views product type Men's > Jackets > Winterwear in one session and customer B views product type Men's > Bottoms > Jeans in a session, then both customer sessions are associated with the top-level Men's category.